Rezqabad, Razavi Khorasan

-Rezqabad (رزقآباد) (Note: Also romanized as Rezqābād) is a village in, and the capital of, Rezqabad Rural District of Farah Dasht District, Kashmar County, Razavi Khorasan province, Iran.
+Rezqabad (رزقآباد) (Note: Also romanized as Rezqābād) is a village in, and the capital of, Rezqabad Rural District in Farah Dasht District of Kashmar County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,394 in 648 households, when it was in Bala Velayat Rural District of the Central District.
 The following census in 2011 counted 2,590 people in 791 households.
 The 2016 census measured the population of the village as 2,704 people in 858 households.

-In 2018, Rezqabad was transferred to Rezqabad Rural District created in the new Farah Dasht District.
+In 2019, Rezqabad was transferred to Rezqabad Rural District created in the new Farah Dasht District.